People walking on the greenway trail

 Project Overview

-The Trenton Road Connector Project is a proposed 10’ wide multi-use trail located along Trenton Road between Trenton Park Lane and the William B. Umstead State Park Entrance at Reedy Creek Road.
-The project also includes pedestrian crossings at Manorbrook Road and Silent Stream Ct.
+The Trenton Road Connector Project is a 10’ wide multi-use trail located along Trenton Road between Trenton Park Lane and the William B. Umstead State Park Entrance at Reedy Creek Road.
+The project also included pedestrian crossings at Manorbrook Road and Silent Stream Ct.
 A multitude of factors were considered in making the project constructible including minimal property acquisition, safe for users, permittable, respect the natural environment, minimize challenges associated with utilities, and provide a realistic construction budget for the project based on the current project budget.

 Project Details